Aliases for HDAC7 Gene

 GeneCards Summary for HDAC7 Gene

 HDAC7 (Histone Deacetylase 7) is a Protein Coding gene.
-Among its related pathways are Initiation of transcription and translation elongation at the HIV-1 LTR and PEDF Induced Signaling.
+Diseases associated with HDAC7 include Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease.
+Among its related pathways are Signaling by GPCR and Immune response Function of MEF2 in T lymphocytes.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription corepressor activity.
 An important paralog of this gene is HDAC4.

 Histone deacetylases (HDACs) are a group of enzymes closely related to sirtuins.
 They catalyze acetyl group removal from lysine residues in histones and non-histone proteins, causing transcriptional repression.
 HDACs are usually components of multiprotein complexes.